Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 Journey planning: Contact Traveline on 0871 200 2233 or visit their website: www.travelinesw.com to look up bus timetables.
 From 1st January 2019, calls cost 12p per minute plus your phone company's access charge.

-*LATEST UPDATE* Adventure Wonderland has now re-opened for pre-booked ticket entry.…
+Adventure Wonderland has now re-opened for pre-booked ticket entry.
+Dorset’s number 1…

-*LATEST UPDATE* Russell-Cotes Art Gallery and Museum has now re-opened.
-The Russell-Cotes…
+Russell-Cotes Art Gallery and Museum has now re-opened.
+The Russell-Cotes Art Gallery and…

-*LATEST UPDATE* Avon Heath Country Park is now open.
-Check their website for the latest…
+*LATEST UPDATE* Avon Heath Country Park remains open during November.
+Check their website…

 *The Tivoli Theatre and Cinema is currently closed*.
 You can donate to their fundraising…